-Created by the Ask Leif Team — Reviewed by Shane
+Created by the Ask Leif Team — Reviewed and Edited by Shane

-Welcome to Rockport, Massachusetts, a quintessential New England coastal village that feels plucked from a postcard.
+Rockport, Massachusetts, where Motif No. 1, the iconic red fishing shack, stands as a symbol of its enduring charm.
 This isn't just any fishing town; it's a living canvas, famed for being the most painted place in America.
 Imagine vibrant lobster boats bobbing in the harbor, historic shacks clinging to rocky shores, and the salty scent of the ocean mingling with the sweet aroma of saltwater taffy.
 Rockport offers a unique blend of artistic heritage, maritime charm, and breathtaking natural beauty, making it an irresistible escape for those seeking a picturesque and authentically New England experience.
 Prepare to be enchanted by its timeless appeal and discover why artists have flocked here for centuries to capture its unparalleled light.

 Your journey into Rockport's heart begins on Bearskin Neck, a narrow peninsula brimming with character.
 Here, you'll wander past colorful fishing shacks now housing art galleries, artisan shops, and eateries serving up the freshest lobster rolls you'll ever taste.
 The iconic Motif Number 1, a bright red fishing shack perched defiantly on the harbor, awaits your camera lens—it’s truly a sight that embodies Rockport's enduring spirit.
 Beyond the bustling Neck, you'll uncover hidden coves, dramatic rocky coastlines, and serene beaches perfect for quiet contemplation.
 This guide is crafted to lead you through Rockport's most cherished spots, ensuring you experience its unique blend of history, art, and coastal charm.

 But Rockport is more than just pretty scenery; it's a place where history whispers from every cobblestone and artistic inspiration flows freely.
 From the impressive collection of the Rockport Art Association & Museum, showcasing the region's rich artistic legacy, to the architectural marvel of the Shalin Liu Performance Center, where ocean views frame world-class concerts, culture is deeply woven into the town's fabric.
 Venture slightly beyond the village to discover the rugged beauty of Halibut Point State Park or the mysterious, boulder-strewn landscape of Dogtown Common.
-This itinerary ensures you capture the essence of Rockport, blending iconic sights with hidden gems for an unforgettable coastal New England adventure.
+This itinerary ensures you capture the essence of Rockport, blending iconic sights with hidden gems for an unforgettable coastal adventure.

 Leif will tailor this trip to your travel style, budget, and group — and build a complete day-by-day plan in under 60 seconds.